TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ### Message Encryption

 Certain types of messages can perform additional end-to-end encryption over transport level encryption.
-When encrypted TAP messages MUST be encrypted according to the [JSON Web Encryption (JWE)](https://www.rfc-editor.org/rfc/rfc7516.html) standard, using methods specified in [DIDComm Encrypted Messages](https://identity.foundation/didcomm-messaging/spec/v2.1/#message-encryption).
+When encrypted TAP messages MUST be encrypted according to the [JSON Web Encryption (JWE)][JWE] standard, using methods specified in [DIDComm Encrypted Messages](https://identity.foundation/didcomm-messaging/spec/v2.1/#message-encryption).

 See DIDComm specification for details on key resolutiokn throught the senders and recipients DID documents.